wyfo/apischema/docs/conversions.md

 Dynamic conversions (`conversion` parameter) exists to ensure consistency and reuse of subschemas referenced (with a `$ref`) in the JSON/*OpenAPI* schema.

-In fact, different global conversions (`default_conversion` parameter) could lead to have a field with different schemas depending on global conversions, so class would not be able to be referenced consistently.
-Because dynamic conversions are local, they cannot mess with an objet field schema.
+In fact, different global conversions (`default_conversion` parameter) could lead to having a field with different schemas depending on global conversions, so a class would not be able to be referenced consistently.
+Because dynamic conversions are local, they cannot mess with an object field schema.

-Schema generation use the same default conversions for all definitions (which can have associated dynamic conversion).
+Schema generation uses the same default conversions for all definitions (which can have associated dynamic conversion).

 `default_conversion` parameter allows having different (de)serialization contexts, for example to map date to string between frontend and backend, and to timestamp between backend services.